AndOr0812/bcoin-laravel/README.md

 ## About package
 This packages integrates a BCoin (bcoin.io) Bitcoin node to a Laravel App by using BCoin API.
-Also, it performs some calculations that BCoin doesn't returns (like BTC amount transcated to a Walelt).
+Also, it performs some calculations that BCoin doesn't returns (like amount transcated from/to a Wallet).
+Some basic Cache is used to avoid unnecesary API calls.
 It's a work in progress project but stable.

 ## Installation for Laravel 5